Forum for CUNY Instructional Technologists

 (link deactivated post event)

-This entry was posted in Envisioning Online.
+This entry was posted in CUNY Practices, Envisioning Online, Instructional Technology, Online Best Practices, Online Learning Policies, Procedures, Systems, Online Trends.
 Bookmark the permalink.

 Right on the heels of this presentation comes this news from the CSU people-”For the pilot project starting this month, courses will be limited to 300 students — half from San Jose State University, and half from local community colleges and high schools — who will pay lower than usual tuition.
 The cost of each three-unit course will be $150, significantly less than regular San Jose State tuition.
 Sebastian Thrun, one of the founders of Udacity, would not disclose how much the company would be paid for its participation. ”